 (Image via Dribble.)

 In one test, HubSpot found that red buttons worked better than green buttons.
-Quite possibly, the reason red converted better than green was because green was the dominant color on the page.
+Quite possibly, the reason red converted better than green was that green was the dominant color on the page.
 Therefore, red created more contrast:

 Another high-contrast color is a triadic color: one that is a third of the way around the color wheel from your dominant color.